 SPORTSMANSHIP

-“Good Sportsmanship” is one of AYSO’s ix philosophies.
+“Good Sportsmanship” is one of AYSO’s Six Philosophies.
 AYSO strives to create a positive environment based on mutual respect rather than a win-at-all-costs attitude, and our programs are designed to instill good sportsmanship in every facet of AYSO.

 Sportsmanship is how we play the game – how we follow the Laws and show respect for teammates, opponents and officials.
 This is evidenced in applauding opponents’ good performances, encouraging teammates and courtesy toward the referees.